 Coast Guard Humanitarian Assignments

-Military service includes duty involving forced, prolonged absences that inconvenience Coast Guard families.
+Military service includes duty involving forced, prolonged absences that can challenge Coast Guard families.
 Occasionally, situations arise when the member's presence is essential to alleviate a hardship the family has encountered other Coast Guard members do not normally encounter.
 Emergency leave often is sufficient to alleviate the hardship or emergency.
+However, if the situation is dire enough, special consideration can be made to help the member.
+For instance, the type of requests that are approved for Special Assignment are the following:

 A Humanitarian Assignment (HUMS) is a special assignment authorized to alleviate a hardship so severe an emergency leave cannot fully resolve it.
 As a rule, all HUMS are at no cost to the government.
 However, in some very limited, unusual cases, the Service may decide the overall situation warrants the Service's funding a permanent change of station (PCS) transfer.
 If so, the member will transfer under regular PCS orders under other sections of the Coast Guard Personnel Manual.